-In the event of any queries regarding decisions made by the WSDOs or no treatment is planned when a red code readiness is forecast, then a senior member of staff will be informed.
+In the event of any queries regarding decisions made by the WSDOs or no treatment is planned when a red code readiness is forecast, then the WSM will be informed.

 The phenomenon of low temperatures combined with low humidity will usually occur during December and January when the general weather pattern is dominated by cold, relatively dry air, usually coming from a northerly or easterly direction accompanied by winds of between 15 and 30mph.